MdRonyAhmed/digibin/README.md

 # digibin
-This is an Android Mobile App project which is a part of an IOT system.
-The goal of this project is to show the information of a dustbin like the perchantage of fillup, temparature, humidity and also notify the user/driver if the dustbin has been fillup.
+This is an Android Mobile App project which is a part of an IoT system.
+The goal of this project is to show the information of a dustbin like the percentage of fillup, temperature, and humidity, and also notify the user/driver if the dustbin has been fillup.
+All the data has been collected from the sensors and updated live.

 Note: This is not a complete project.
 Ping me in Linkedin if you have any question.